Decomposition and Stoichiometry in Chemistry

 Introduction

-Decomposition and stoichiometry are important concepts in chemistry that involve the study of the breakdown and composition of chemical compounds.
-Decomposition reactions break down compounds into simpler substances, while stoichiometry deals with the quantitative relationships between reactants and products in a chemical reaction.
+Decomposition and stoichiometry are important concepts in chemistry.
+Decomposition reactions involve the breakdown of compounds into simpler substances.
+Stoichiometry deals with the quantitative relationships between reactants and products in chemical reactions.

 Basic Concepts